deltaDAO/mvg-portal/content/pages/privacy/en.md

 You have the right to object to the processing of your personal data (see also chapter 8.6).

 **4.2 Providing portal demonstrator functionalities**
-When using our portal demonstrator functionalities (viewing, publishing, editing and consuming services, and requesting tokens), your IP address is collected, used, and stord by our portal demonstrator backend.
+When using our portal demonstrator functionalities, your Usage Data (including IP addresses) is collected, used, and stord by our portal demonstrator backend.
 Backend components are managed by deltaDAO and hosted on Exoscale and OVH Cloud (see also chapter 3).

+Portal demonstrator functionalities consist of:

+- Viewing, publishing, editing and consuming services
+- Displaying registered Pontus-X participants
+- Visualization and verification of Gaia-X Credentials using deltaDAO's GXDCH (Gaia-X Digital Clearing House) services
+- Requesting tokens using the Pontus-X Faucet

 **Purpose:**
-Collecting and using your IP address is necessary for providing our portal demonstrator functionalities because it is a technical requirement for ensuring communication between your device and our portal demonstrator backend.
+Collecting and using your Usage Data is necessary for providing our portal demonstrator functionalities because it is a technical requirement for ensuring communication between your device and our portal demonstrator backend.

 **Legal basis:**

-- **Processing of IP addresses when viewing services:** The legal basis for this processing is our legitimate interest, according to Art.
+The legal basis for this processing is our legitimate interest, according to Art.
 6(1)(f) GDPR.

+**Legitimate interest:**
-Our **Legitimate interest** is to display services on the portal demonstrator to you.
+Our legitimate interest is to provide our portal demonstrator functionalities to you.
-- **Processing of IP addresses when publishing, editing and consuming services, and requesting tokens:** The legal basis for this processing is the performance of a contract, pursuant to Art.
-6(1)(b) GDPR.

 **Retention period:**
-IP addresses received by the backend components are only retained for the minimum time necessary to process the transaction.
+Usage Data received by the backend components are only retained for the minimum time necessary to process the transaction.
 They are erased automatically, usually within a few minutes.

 **Right to object:**
 You have the right to object to the processing of your personal data where we based the processing on legitimate interests (see also chapter 8.6).